SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/folder-files.md

     <div class="alert alert-info" role="info">If you notice a command does not work as intended, please try running SAMMI as administrator to avoid permission errors.</div>

     ##### How to download and set up FFmpeg
+    Get Media Length command works with both native Windows method, or with FFmpeg.
+FFmpeg seems to be more precise for some files, as the native Windows method rounds it down to the nearest second.
-    If you wish to use Get Media Length command, you will need to download FFmpeg.
+    If you wish to use Get Media Length command with FFmpeg, you will need to download FFmpeg.
 Please click on 'Set Up FFmpeg' button and follow the instructions.

     #### Available Commands